 Due Dates (Anticipated): October 2026 | February 2027 | June 2027

-Summary: Supports researchers from developing countries to conduct independent, sustainability-focused research in Germany, advancing global scientific exchange and sustainable development.
+Summary: Supports outstanding researchers from developing countries to conduct independent, sustainability-focused research in Germany, fostering international collaboration and capacity-building.

-Key Information: All dates are projected; check the program page for updates.
+Key Information: All dates are projected; program currently under redesign due to funding changes—monitor the program page for updates.